panzerdp/dmitripavlutin.com/content/posts/081-own-inherited-properties/index.md

 myObject.toString === myObjectProto.toString; // => true
 ```

-`Object.getPrototypeOf(myObject)` returns the prototype object of `myObject`.

-As expected, `toString` property of `myObject` equals to the same property access directly from the prototype object `myObjectProto`.
+Where `Object.getPrototypeOf(object)` is an utility function that returns an object's prototype.

-## 3. Prototype object as source of properties
+## 3. Prototype as a source of inherited properties

-When I was trying to understand the prototypes in JavaScript, I was thinking that the prototype object is a complex and special God object.
+When I was trying to understand the prototypal inheritance in JavaScript, I was thinking that the prototype object is a complex or special God object.
 But it's much simpler.

-Think about the prototype object as a source of inherited properties for the object.
-And that's all.
+Think about the prototype object as a source of inherited properties for an object.

 ## 4. Own vs inherited

-Let's slightly modify `myObject` and defined a method `toString` directly upon it.
+Let's slightly modify `myObject` and define a method `toString` directly on it:

 ```javascript
 const myObject = {